mapofzones/docs/docs/graphql.md

 By default, only [flat tables](database.md#flat-tables) are tracked.

-You can explore the entire schema and the available queries using the GraphiQL interface in the [Hasura console](graphql.md#console) or using [GraphQL Schema Types](data/schema.md).
+You can explore the entire schema and the available queries using the GraphiQL interface in the [Hasura console](graphql.md#console) or using [GraphQL public Schema Types](data/schema.md) for guest or [GraphQL admin Schema Types](data/schema2.md) for admin.

 ### Queries